grantyweave/CBC-AV-Docs/README.md

 # CBC-AV-Docs

-This hosts all documentation related to running the Audio Visual at Community Bible Church of Trenton Michigan
+> This hosts all documentation related to running the Audio Visual at Community Bible Church of Trenton Michigan

-Test
+Getting Started[getting-started.md]